Jenna Redel-Reed, Director

 Since less than 9, use Exact Binomial Test.

-Boone Countys utilization analyses and placement goals may be found in Appendix E of this Affirmative Action Plan.
+Boone Countys utilization analyses and placement goals may be found in of this Affirmative Action Plan.

 ADVERSE IMPACT - A selection process that results in a substantially higher percentage of protected group members being rejected for hiring, promotion, or other employment decisions than the percentage of non-protected persons rejected.